aditakarsh27/langgraph-codeact-mcp-example/README.md

 A modular, extensible virtual assistant built with Python, LangGraph, and LangChain that implements the Model Context Protocol (MCP) for managing and executing tasks through specialized agents.

-## Architecture Overview

-The Virtual Assistant Agent uses a supervisor-based workflow architecture with two main components:

-1. **FastMCP Proxy Server** - Manages multiple MCP services through a unified SSE endpoint
-2. **Task Executor Agent** - Handles task execution using appropriate MCP tools

-### MCP Server Management

-The system uses FastMCP to provide the following capabilities:

-- **Composite Server Architecture** - Multiple MCP services are mounted on a single FastMCP server
-- **Server-Side Events (SSE) Transport** - All MCP services are exposed through a unified SSE endpoint
-- **Dynamic Tool Discovery** - Tools are automatically discovered and converted to LangChain-compatible format
-- **Code Execution Environment** - Enables Python code execution in a sandboxed environment with access to MCP tools

-### Supported MCP Services

-The system comes pre-configured with the following MCP services:

-- **Notion API** - For Notion database and page interactions
-- **Google Maps** - For location-based services and mapping

-### Task Execution

-The Task Executor intelligently processes user requests by:

-- Analyzing conversation context to select appropriate approach (CodeAct or React)
-- Connecting to the FastMCP proxy server through SSE transport
-- Dynamically accessing tools from all mounted MCP services
-- Executing tasks using Python code (CodeAct) or structured reasoning (React)
-- Generating responses based on tool outputs

 ## Project Setup

 Clone the repository: